 Investing in foreign countries is a relatively new option for individual investors.
 Luckily, the advent of internationally focused mutual funds and exchange-traded funds (ETFs) has made it easier than ever.
-But, is investing abroad a good decision?
+But is investing abroad a good decision?
 As always, the decision to invest in foreign countries depends largely on your investment objectives, but this article will take a look at some of the pros and cons.

 Why Invest in Foreign Countries?

-For example, the Vanguard MSCI EAFE ETF (NYSE: EFA) has a 0.78 correlation with the S&P 500 SPDR ETF (NYSE: SPY), while the iShares MSCI Emerging Markets Index ETF (NYSE: EEM) has just a 0.69 correlation, according to 6-month data from ETFScreen.com (as of September 2021).
+For example, the iShares MSCI EAFE ETF (NYSE: EFA) has a 0.80 correlation with the S&P 500 SPDR ETF (NYSE: SPY), while the iShares MSCI Emerging Markets Index ETF (NYSE: EEM) has just a 0.51 correlation, according to data from ETFScreen.com (as of September 2021).
 Many domestic stocks and funds have a much higher correlation that reduces diversification.

 Where Do Foreign Investments Fit?

 The U.S. is known worldwide for its safe-haven investments, like Treasury bonds and blue-chip companies.
 Likewise, foreign countries often fit into their own categories of investments, ranging from commodities to growth stocks.
 As a result, investors seeking these types of investments may want to look at using foreign stocks to fill the void to enhance diversification.

-Foreign countries in the so-called BRIC (Brazil, Russia, India and China) group are primarily known for their growth opportunities.
+Foreign countries in the so-called BRIC (Brazil, Russia, India, and China) group are primarily known for their growth opportunities.
 These countries have experienced significant levels of economic growth, which has helped many companies within prosper.
 However, as with any developing nation, there are increased risks associated with the ability to successfully manage growth long-term.

 Other countries are known for their specific areas of focus.
-For example, Nigeria is known for its risky offshore oil industry; Chile is famous for its rare minerals; Canada is known for its gold and oil sands; and the Middle East is popular for its oil and gas opportunities.
+For example, Nigeria is known for its risky offshore oil industry; Chile is famous for its rare minerals; Canada is known for its gold and oil sands; the Middle East is popular for its oil and gas opportunities.
 Each foreign country has its own areas of economic focus and risk-to-reward profile for international investors.

 The Key Risks of Investing Abroad

 There are risks to investing in any country or market—including the United States—which is why creating a diversified portfolio is so important.
 For example, if the U.S. made a mistake in monetary policy and the dollar spiraled downward, wouldn't it be nice to be invested in other countries that aren't affected?
 However, there are several risks specifically associated with foreign versus domestic investing.

 Here are three of the most significant risks:

-- Currency Exchange Rate Risk: Foreign companies often generate sales and income in their local currency—such as euros or Swiss francs.
+- Currency exchange rate risk: Foreign companies often generate sales and income in their local currency—such as euros or Swiss francs.
 As a result, investors from the U.S. must convert these currencies into U.S. dollars at some point.
-Unfortunately, the exchange rate between currencies fluctuates over time, and can lead to unexpected gains or losses.
+Unfortunately, the exchange rate between currencies fluctuates over time and can lead to unexpected gains or losses.

-- Economic and Credit Risk: Foreign companies are often dependent on the health of their host country's economy.
+- Economic and credit risk: Foreign companies are often dependent on the health of their host country's economy.
 While the U.S. has an AAA credit rating, there are many countries that have investment ratings ranging from near-perfect to well-below investment grade.
-And, adverse economic events in these countries could impact companies operating within.
+And adverse economic events in these countries could impact companies operating within.